-When I heard that Suzuki was re-releasing a new GSXR 250, I was very excited.
+When I heard that a new Suzuki GSXR 250 was being released, I grew very excited.

-The original GSXR 250 was a big hit in Japan in the late ’80s and early ’90s.
-Using a liquid cooled four stroke four-cylinder engine it produced 45hp.
+The original Suzuki GSXR 250 was a big hit in Japan in the late ’80s and early ’90s.
+Using a liquid-cooled four-stroke four-cylinder engine it produced 45hp.
 Based on the GSXR750 with its box steel frame, dual front callipers and fully floating rear end, it was a teenager’s wet dream.
 Unfortunately not many were imported to the UK, so they are rarely seen outside of Japan.

 With pricing starting at £4300 (or £100 extra for GP colours), it’s very reasonable for the spec list.
 I would save the £100 and have it in black pearl and put the £100 towards an end can.

-The only downside is the power figure.
-It produces 25HP from its 250cc parallel twin engine.
-Far from the originals 45hp.
+It produces 25HP from its 250cc parallel-twin engine.
+Far from the originals 45hp, and it revs nowhere near as high either.

 I was excited to take it out until I found out what else was coming out with me.
-With a fleet of new GSXR1000’s (Read about that bike here! https://ridewithpeaks.com/suzuki-gsxr-1000r-2017/), accompanying me.
+With a fleet of new GSXR1000’s accompanying me.
 I thought it was going to be me playing catch-up the whole journey.
 The excitement faded a little bit.

 We had a small stretch through town to start.
 The 250 felt extremely nippy and agile perfect for darting through streets and in and out of traffic.
 The dash was very clear and concise and comes with everything you would expect, speedo, rev gauge, gear indicator.